Need for Speed: Carbon: Story

-The player assumes the role of a street racer who, several years prior to their involvement in the events of Most Wanted, took part in a major street race around Palmont for a large cash prize against three other racers, each leader of a street racing crew: Kenji, leader of the Bushido; Angie, leader of the 21st Street; and Wolf, leader of the T.F.K.
-However, the racers were ambushed by the Palmont Police Department (PPD), who immobilized the player's opponents with an EMP and began arresting everyone involved.
-The player escaped with the help of Darius (Tahmoh Penikett), another street racer, and their former girlfriend Nikki (Emmanuelle Vaugier); before leaving she handed over the bag containing the race's prize money, which later turned out to contain paper.
+Several years prior to the events of Most Wanted, a street racer (whose role is assumed by the player) took part in a major street race around Palmont for a large cash prize.
+The three other racers were each the leader of a street racing crew: Bushido's Kenji (Ken Kirby), 21st Street's Angie (Danielle Kremeniuk), and T.F.K.
+(The Fortuna Kings)'s Wolf (Shaw Madson).
+However, the racers were ambushed by the Palmont Police Department (PPD), who had SWAT immobilize the player's opponents with an EMP and began arresting everyone involved.
+The player escaped with the help of Darius (Tahmoh Penikett), the leader for the Stacked Deck, and his then-girlfriend Nikki (Emmanuelle Vaugier); before leaving she handed over the bag containing the race's prize money, but it turned out to contain paper.
+Under Darius' advice, the player quickly fled Palmont after being accused of sabotaging the race.

-Following their time in Rockport, the player returns to Palmont but is pursued along a canyon route by former police sergeant Nathan Cross, who now works as a bounty hunter and seeks revenge against them.
-After a crash causes the player to lose their car, Cross attempts to arrest them for the bounty on their head but is stopped by Darius, now leading his own crew called the Stacked Deck, who pays him off.
-Offering to help them, Darius asks Nikki, who now dates him, to assist despite her belief that the player betrayed everyone for the prize money.
-With Nikki's help, the player receives two crew members to help in races and a safehouse to operate from.
+Following his narrow escape from Rockport, the player returns to Palmont but is pursued along a canyon route by former police sergeant Jonathan Cross, who after previously appearing as a police officer in Most Wanted, now works as a bounty hunter and seeks revenge against him.
+After a long and heated canyon chase, the player's BMW M3 GTR gets totaled, and Cross attempts to arrest them for the 150-thousand-dollar bounty on their head but is paid off by Darius.
+Offering to help the player, Darius asks Nikki, who now dates him, assist him despite her belief that the player betrayed everyone for the prize money.
+With Nikki's help, the player receives two crew members – Neville (Chris Gauthier) and Sal (Elias Toufexis) – to help in races and a safehouse to operate from.
 On Darius' advice, the player begins taking part in street races for control over territories controlled by rival crews across three of the city's main boroughs.
-In the process, they also engage against Kenji, Angie and Wolf, defeating them and securing a member of their crew to aid them, each of whom confides in the player that they suspect someone else set up both them and each crew member's former bosses.
+In the process, he also engages against Kenji, Angie and Wolf, defeating them and securing a member of their crew to aid them, each of whom confides in the player that they suspect someone else set up both them and each crew member's former bosses as Yumi (Melody), Colin (Steve Lawlor), and Samson (Noah Danby) were all at the race between the player, Angie, Wolf, and Kenji, and each of them saw a vital piece of evidence to confirm the race had been rigged and doomed to an ambush by the PPD all along.